speakeasy-api/openapi-directory/SDKs/amazonaws.com/ds/2015-04-16/go/README.md

 * `DescribeDirectories` - <p>Obtains information about the directories that belong to this account.</p> <p>You can retrieve information about specific directories by passing the directory identifiers in the <code>DirectoryIds</code> parameter.
 Otherwise, all directories that belong to the current account are returned.</p> <p>This operation supports pagination with the use of the <code>NextToken</code> request and response parameters.
 If more results are available, the <code>DescribeDirectoriesResult.NextToken</code> member contains a token that you pass in the next call to <a>DescribeDirectories</a> to retrieve the next set of items.</p> <p>You can also specify a maximum number of return results with the <code>Limit</code> parameter.</p>
 * `DescribeDomainControllers` - Provides information about any domain controllers in your directory.
 * `DescribeEventTopics` - <p>Obtains information about which Amazon SNS topics receive status messages from the specified directory.</p> <p>If no input parameters are provided, such as DirectoryId or TopicName, this request describes all of the associations in the account.</p>
-* `DescribeLdapsSettings` - Describes the status of LDAP security for the specified directory.
+* `DescribeLDAPSSettings` - Describes the status of LDAP security for the specified directory.
 * `DescribeRegions` - Provides information about the Regions that are configured for multi-Region replication.
+* `DescribeSettings` - Retrieves information about the configurable settings for the specified directory.
 * `DescribeSharedDirectories` - Returns the shared directories in your account.
 * `DescribeSnapshots` - <p>Obtains information about the directory snapshots that belong to this account.</p> <p>This operation supports pagination with the use of the <i>NextToken</i> request and response parameters.
 If more results are available, the <i>DescribeSnapshots.NextToken</i> member contains a token that you pass in the next call to <a>DescribeSnapshots</a> to retrieve the next set of items.</p> <p>You can also specify a maximum number of return results with the <i>Limit</i> parameter.</p>
 * `DescribeTrusts` - <p>Obtains information about the trust relationships for this account.</p> <p>If no input parameters are provided, such as DirectoryId or TrustIds, this request describes all the trust relationships belonging to the account.</p>
+* `DescribeUpdateDirectory` -  Describes the updates of a directory for a particular update type.
 * `DisableClientAuthentication` - Disables alternative client authentication methods for the specified directory.
-* `DisableLdaps` - Deactivates LDAP secure calls for the specified directory.
+* `DisableLDAPS` - Deactivates LDAP secure calls for the specified directory.
 * `DisableRadius` - Disables multi-factor authentication (MFA) with the Remote Authentication Dial In User Service (RADIUS) server for an AD Connector or Microsoft AD directory.
 * `DisableSso` - Disables single-sign on for a directory.
 * `EnableClientAuthentication` - Enables alternative client authentication methods for the specified directory.
-* `EnableLdaps` - Activates the switch for the specific directory to always use LDAP secure calls.
+* `EnableLDAPS` - Activates the switch for the specific directory to always use LDAP secure calls.
 * `EnableRadius` - Enables multi-factor authentication (MFA) with the Remote Authentication Dial In User Service (RADIUS) server for an AD Connector or Microsoft AD directory.
 * `EnableSso` - Enables single sign-on for a directory.
 Single sign-on allows users in your directory to access certain Amazon Web Services services from a computer joined to the directory without having to enter their credentials separately.
 * `GetDirectoryLimits` - Obtains directory limit information for the current Region.